JawedCIA/IITK-eMaster-2024/README.md

-Collection of Homework and Assignments completed during the IITK e-MASTER Degree Program 2024.
-I have added these materials here just for reference for future batches/cohorts.
+This collection of homework and assignments was completed during the IITK eMASTERS Degree Program 2024.
+These materials are provided solely as a reference for future batches or cohorts.

-Please do not use them directly; otherwise, I will not be liable for any mistakes.
+Please do not use them directly.
+I will not be liable for any mistakes if you do so.

-Refer only for reference, nothing else.
+Use these materials for reference only.

 Thank you!
 Mohammed Jawed
+Jan,2024 Batch,IITK eMasters